Discrete State Diffusion Models: A Sample Complexity Perspective: Introduction

-Diffusion Models (\citet{sohl2015deep, song2021scorebased, ho2022classifier}) have gained significant attention lately due to their empirical success in various generative modeling tasks across computer vision and audio generation (\citet{ulhaq2022efficient,bansal2023universal}), text generation (\citet{li2022diffusion}), sequential data modeling (\citet{tashiro2021csdi}), policy learning (\citet{chen2024deep}), life sciences (\citet{jing2022torsional,malusare2024improving}), and biomedical image reconstruction (\citet{chung2022scorebaseddiffusionmodelsaccelerated}).
 They model an unknown and unstructured distribution through forward and reverse stochastic processes.
 In the forward process, samples from the dataset are gradually corrupted to obtain a stationary distribution.
 In the reverse process, a well-defined noisy distribution is used as the initialization to iteratively produce samples that resemble the learnt distribution using the \emph{score} function.
 Most of the earlier works have been on continuous-state diffusion models, where the data is defined on the Euclidean space $\mathcal{R}^d$, unlike the discrete data, which is defined on $\mathcal{S}^d$, where $\mathcal{S}$ is the discrete set of values each component can take and $d$ is the number of components or dimension of the data.
-Given the growing number of applications of generative AI with discrete data, such as text generation (\citet{zhou2023diffusionnatselfpromptingdiscretediffusion}) and summarization (\citet{dat2025discretediffusionlanguagemodel}), combinatorial optimization (\citet{li2024fast}), molecule generation and drug discovery (\citet{malusare2024improving}), protein and DNA sequence design (\citet{Alamdari2023.09.11.556673, avdeyev2023dirichletdiffusionscoremodel}), and graph generation (\citet{qin2024sparsetrainingdiscretediffusion}), there has been an increased interest in diffusion with discrete data.
-For a more complete review of related literature, one may refer to \citet{ren2025fastsolversdiscretediffusion}.